CICE-Consortium/Icepack/doc/source/science_guide/sg_thermo.rst

 ice freeboard constraint, drainage during ice deformation, and pond lid refreezing.
 Meltwater is also lost when the ice melts.
-Unlike in the level or topo schemes, the sealvl scheme does not use the 'runoff' (``rfrac``) parameterization.
-Physically, runoff is the same as drainage through flaws in the ice.
-So it is handled by the macro-scale drainage.
+Unlike in the level or topo schemes, the sealvl scheme does not use the 'runoff' (``rfrac``) parameterization. nstead of draining a portion of the total meltwater before it reaches the ponds via rfrac as in the topo and level-ice schemes, this water is handled by the macro-scale drainage in the sealvl scheme.

 * *Percolation Drainage.* Percolation drainage implemented in the mushy thermodynamics scheme.
 The harmonic mean of the permeability of the